 Mira Tanna, member, Nobel Peace Prize Nominating Task Group; member at large, AFSC Corporation.

-Mira Tanna is assistant manager of the Technology & Education Center at the Orange County Library System in Orlando, Florida.
-Previously, she served as Program Director for Fair Lending with Community Legal Services of Mid-Florida and Assistant Director of the Metro St. Louis Equal Housing Opportunity Council.
+Mira Tanna is a Grants Manager with the City of Orlando.
+Previously, she worked with the Technology & Education Center at the Orange County Library System and as the Program Director for Fair Lending with Community Legal Services of Mid-Florida and Assistant Director of the Metro St. Louis Equal Housing Opportunity Council.
 From 1996-2000, she directed the International Affairs Program for the St. Louis Area Office of the AFSC.
 Mira is a member of the Orlando Friends Meeting.
 She lives in Orlando with her husband and two children.

 Marcy Wenzler, member, Board Governance Committee; member at large, AFSC Corporation.